 It is notable that the D5300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

-Both the SX730 and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Nikon D5300 Manual.
+Further information on the features and operation of the SX730 and D5300 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX730 and the Nikon D5300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.